The Rookies: Syndication

 In September 1974, Spelling-Goldberg Productions and Worldvision Enterprises (who previously distributed programming produced by Spelling and ABC in the syndication market) signed a contract giving Worldvision exclusive distribution rights to the series for 25 years.
 However, Worldvision backed out of the contract in May 1975, and in 1976, Spelling-Goldberg sued Worldvision for more than $5.6 million in damages, plus "general damages for fraud to be ascertained".
 Viacom Enterprises would then acquire distribution rights to The Rookies in the place of Worldvision, for broadcast beginning in 1977; as Viacom intended to sell the program for broadcast during Family Viewing Hour, they elected to edit out portions that they deemed too violent for family viewing.
 In addition, five episodes were excluded from the original syndicated run, due to their overt violent content.
 Viacom also offered local stations the option to air either the condensed 30-minute episodes or the regular, full length 60-minute episodes.

 The same year Viacom assumed distribution of The Rookies in 1977, Spelling-Goldberg sold their production company to Columbia Pictures Television, which would take over syndication of The Rookies following the expiration of Viacom's contract.
 Sony Pictures Television, who owns most of Spelling-Goldberg's output, is the current distributor.

 The series was seen in reruns on TV Land in 2003.
 In 2014, the show aired on Grit weekday mornings (though sometimes preempted by movies).
-In 2016, the show aired on FamilyNet six days a week.
+In 2016, the show aired on FamilyNet (now The Cowboy Channel) six days a week.

-The series began on Heroes & Icons network in March 2021, airing overnights on Saturdays.
+The series began on Heroes & Icons network in March 2021, airing overnights on Saturdays until its removal a few years later.

-The Rookies is being aired on May 29 and 30, 2021 on Decades TV Network as part of "The Decades Binge".
+The Rookies aired on May 29 and 30, 2021 on Decades as part of "The Decades Binge".

+As of January 23, 2025, the series was available for streaming on The Roku Channel, but it was no longer available by April.

+It made its on cable channel FETV with a "Red, White and the Blue" welcome marathon on July 6, before officially joining the lineup on July 7, 2025, currently airing weekdays at 3:15pm ET.